jrodeiro5/Country.to-iso2.code/README.md

 3. Push changes to GitHub to update the GitHub Pages site

+## GitHub Pages

+This project is deployed on GitHub Pages for easy access and usage.

 ## License

 This project is under the MIT License - see the LICENSE file for details.